 The septuplets grew up in nearby Carlisle, Iowa, in a large home built for the family by local business owners.
 Five of the children attended Hannibal-LaGrange University in Missouri.
 The school had offered them scholarships when they were born.

-The septuplets are now 24 years old.
-One of the young women is a mother herself.
+The septuplets are now 25 years old.
+Three of the siblings now have children of their own.
 The parents have donated their now nearly empty large home to Ruth Harbor, a non-profit that helps women who have unplanned pregnancies.

 Quite a virtual tour of western and southern Iowa today.